LukePappa/Ourism/text.md

-Perfect fulfillment may be found in the act of existing itself.
+Human beings have the capacity to find perfect fulfillment in the act of existing itself, and may devote themselves to this end.